About the area

 Loddon Shire is located in central Victoria, about 175 kilometres north-west of the Melbourne CBD.
-Loddon Shire is bounded by Gannawarra Shire in the north, the Shire of Campaspe and the City of Greater Bendigo in the east, Mount Alexander and Central Goldfields Shires in the south, and Northern Grampians and Buloke Shires in the west.
+Loddon Shire is bounded by Gannawarra Shire in the north, the Shire of Campaspe and the City of Greater Bendigo in the east, Mount Alexander Shire and Central Goldfields Shire in the south, and Northern Grampians Shire and Buloke Shire in the west.

 Loddon Shire is a predominantly rural area, with many small towns and communities.
 The largest towns are Boort, Bridgewater on Loddon, Inglewood, Pyramid Hill, Serpentine, Tarnagulla and Wedderburn.
 The Shire encompasses a total land area of about 6,700 square kilometres.
 Land is used mainly for agriculture and horticulture, particularly grain, sheep, wool, beef cattle, dairy, pigs and poultry.
 In recent years there has also been viticulture, olives and fodder crops.